Battle of Sievierodonetsk (2022): Fall of Sievierodonetsk

 On 24 June, Governor Haidai announced that Ukrainian forces were ordered to withdraw from the city, stating: "Remaining in positions that have been relentlessly shelled for months just doesn't make sense.
 They have received orders to retreat to new positions... and from there continue their operations."
 CNN reported that amid continuing scorched earth tactics being applied by advancing Russian troops, Ukraine's armed forces were ordered to evacuate the city, leaving several hundred civilians seeking refuge in the Azot chemical plant, which was compared to the civilian refugees left at the Azovstal steelworks in Mariupol a month prior in May.
 Concurrently, Russian sources stated that Ukrainian forces had suffered over 1,000 casualties, including 800 prisoners, in Hirske, Zolote, and near Lysychansk over the previous two days.
 The withdrawal had been taking place over the previous several days.
 The Ukrainian retreat over the Donets river was conducted mostly at night and the locations of the crossings were constantly changed due to Russian shelling.
 It is presumed no one was killed during the retreat.

 On 25 June, Russian forces took full control of Sievierodonetsk following the Ukrainian military's withdrawal.
-Approximately 10,000 civilians remained in the city, ten percent of the pre-war level.
+Approximately 10,000 civilians remained in the city, ten per cent of the pre-war level.

 The nearby settlements of Syrotyne, Voronove and Borivske were captured as well.
-At this time, Hanna Maliar, the Deputy Minister of Defense of Ukraine, publicly criticized civilians for allegedly disrupting military operations during the battle by sharing military information on social media.
+At this time, Hanna Maliar, the Deputy Minister of Defense of Ukraine, publicly criticised civilians for allegedly disrupting military operations during the battle by sharing military information on social media.